simplytunde/volt/doc/build-osx.md

         make check

-4. (Optional) You can also install phored to your path:
+4. (Optional) You can also install voltd to your path:

         make install